interactivethings/swiss-maps/README.md

 The CRS is set to *WGS84* because that's the default for GeoJSON.

-The simplified are created with [MapShaper](http://mapshaper.org), using the Visvalingam algorithm with 50% simplification.
+The simplified shapefiles are created with [MapShaper](http://mapshaper.org), using the Visvalingam algorithm with 50% simplification.

 ## GeoJSON

 The GeoJSON files are derived directly from the shapefiles with `ogr2ogr -f geoJSON file.geojson file.shp`.
-The simplified versions are additionally compressed with [LilJSON](https://github.com/migurski/LilJSON)
+The simplified versions are additionally compressed with [LilJSON](https://github.com/migurski/LilJSON).

 ### License